SynchronVM/SynchronVM/doc/notes/concurrency_io.md

 #### How about `thread-I/O driver` communication?

 The thread and I/O driver communication is a separate type of communication which somehow lies outside the model.
-Our generl API is
+Our general API is

 ```
 send : Channel a -> a -> Event ()